-Albrecht & Dill was one of the first in the industry to implement a sustainability project (including full traceability) in Ecuador in 2011 with partner Lindt und Sprüngli.
+Albrecht & Dill was one of the first in the industry to implement a sustainability project (including full traceability) in Ecuador in 2011 and we continued the project in 2015 with partner Lindt und Sprüngli.
 In the past decade since, hundreds of farmers have passed through our training programs, which has helped them to professionalize their farms and increase their income.
 The program continues to date, and we have taken the lessons learned in Ecuador to West Africa for further implementation.
 We are working closely with our clients and partner organizations to promote good cocoa, as it takes a joint effort with shared responsibility.

 Albrecht & Dill offers certified cocoa beans from Ecuador, Peru, Colombia, Ivory Coast, Ghana, and Madagascar to name a few.
 We work with the following certifications: Organic, UTZ, Fairtrade and Rainforest Alliance.
 Traceable cocoa beans (with or without) official certification comprise a large part of Albrecht & Dill’s portfolio in addition.